Esperanza y Cia: Firearms

 In the late 1920s, Ecia manufactured prototypes of a double-action pistol and a machine-gun.
 An ECIA Model 1927 machine gun, with a rate of fire of 180 rounds per minute, was displayed at the Expedition of War Material taken from the Enemy in San Sebastián.

 Mortars

-Ecia manufactured mortars since the company's founding in 1925, though after the Civil War, it became the company's specicality.
+Ecia manufactured mortars since the company's founding in 1925, though after the Civil War, it became the company's speciality.
 Customers using modern Ecia mortars include, among others, Guatemala and Chile.
-As well as manufacturing the weapons themselves, Ecia manufactured high explosive, smoke, and illumination rounds for its products, as well as training ammunition, anti-personal and anti-armour ammunition, and ammunition for 122mm and 82mm mortars.
+As well as manufacturing the weapons themselves, Ecia manufactured high explosive, smoke, and illumination rounds for its products, as well as training ammunition, anti-personal and anti-armour ammunition, and ammunition for 122 mm and 82 mm mortars.

 Valero 60mm model 1926

 Entered into Spanish service by royal order on 4 May 1926.